 In 1985 Mägerle brings the first CNC flat grinding machine in the MFP series to the market.
 The company focuses considerably more attention on the manufacture of grinding machines; the other products gradually disappear from the portfolio.

 In 1988 Karl Mägerle sells his company to Schmid AG, which is owned by Adrian Gasser.
 The textile industrialist aims to utilise synergies.
 The Mägerle name and brand are retained.

 With the acquisition of the Mandatec company in Biel in 1989, an important supplier is integrated into the Gasser empire.
 One year later, planning begins for the construction of a new assembly building in Uster.

 The quality grinding machines from Switzerland enjoy an outstanding reputation worldwide.
 Mägerle continues to grow.
 The assembly building in Uster is subsequently expanded in 1991.

 In 1994 Adrian Gasser sells Mägerle AG Maschinenfabrik to the German Körber Group based in Hamburg.
 In the same year Körber also acquires the STUDER grinding machine factory in Thun.
 The Schleifring Group was formed, and it went on to become one of the largest suppliers of grinding machines worldwide.

 Disaster averted: One employee is injured and there is considerable damage to property after a fire in the paint shop in 1996.
 A great deal of luck and professional protective measures prevented greater havoc.

 Mägerle grinding machines are increasingly in demand.
 Expansion of the Uster premises is not possible.
-A new factory is built in Fehraltorf, which shortly thereafter wins an architectural award.
-By spring the new premises are ready for moving in.
+A new factory is built in Fehraltorf, which is promptly awarded an architectural prize.
+By spring, the new premises is ready to move in to.